Beautiful! Elegant with cherry and spices. Light in color and medium body. — 7 months ago

 13.0% ABV Medium in color.
 Aromas of cherry primarily.

-Love the Hyland Vineyard & Coury Clone. — 10 months ago
+Love the Hyland Vineyard & Coury Clone. — a year ago

 Been a while delectable family.
 Flu then covid and only 3 wines in that period.
 Well I am back and smell and taste are as they were before all of this.
 Nose has peach skin, some ripe peach flesh but not too ripe, confectionary aromas.
 Loads of wet stones and pulverized shale.
 Super aromatic.
 Like a cross between Pfalz/Alsace.
 Palate is lean and precise.
 Really clean, balanced and so pure.
 Fiercely mineral.
 Lovely peach flesh, skin and sap on the very long finish.
 Really juicy and engaging.
 Delicious! — 4 years ago